wix-playground/dapperdox/docs/getting-started.md

 ./swaggerly -spec-dir=examples/specifications/petstore
 ```

-This will start serving the example <em>petstore</em> specification included in the Swaggerly distribution.
+This will start serving the example <em>petstore</em> specification included in the DapperDox distribution.

-By default, Swaggerly will start serving reference documentation on port 3123, so point your web browser at
+By default, DapperDox will start serving reference documentation on port 3123, so point your web browser at
 [http://localhost:3123](http://localhost:3123)

 ## Serving your own specification

-Point Swaggerly at the directory containing your Swagger specification using the `-spec-dir` configuration parameter,
+Point DapperDox at the directory containing your Swagger specification using the `-spec-dir` configuration parameter,
-where Swaggerly will look for the file `swagger.json`.
+where DapperDox will look for the file `swagger.json`.
 If your specification has a different filename, specify
 this with the `-spec-filename` parameter.

 If your specification is broken down into multiple files, with some in sub-directories, then you must point
-Swaggerly at the parent directory, beneath which it can find all the files it needs.
+DapperDox at the parent directory, beneath which it can find all the files it needs.
 If the main Swagger
 specification file exists in a sub-directory of this parent, then configure that using the `-spec-filename` parameter.

 For example, consider the following file structure: